 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 97% of the total number of points available.
-The practice had an overall exception report of 4% (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The most recent published results were 98% of the total number of points available.
+Exception reporting was in line with the national average of 3%.

 This practice was not an outlier for any QOF (or other national) clinical targets.
-Data showed:
+Data from April 2015 - March 2016 showed: